optomal7/website/README.md

 ---
 ### As a user I can:

-- [ ] Easily find social media.
+- [x] Easily find social media.
-- [ ] Find visuals asthetically pleasing
+- [x] Find visuals aesthetically pleasing
-- [ ] Find content where I expect it to be
+- [x] Find content where I expect it to be
-- [ ] See quickly and up to date sample of works
+- [x] See quickly and up to date sample of works
-- [ ] Quickly see a showcase of finished projects
+- [x] Quickly see a showcase of finished projects
-- [ ] Reliably contact the web page owner
+- [x] Reliably contact the web page owner
 - [x] Can see a copy of the website's code
-- [ ] Determine code meets modern and professional standards
+- [x] Determine code meets modern and professional standards
-- [ ] View website in a responsive-mobile way
+- [x] View website in a responsive-mobile way
-- [ ] Can see main features in any browser I use
+- [x] Can see main features in any browser I use
-- [ ] See content is loaded quickly
+- [x] See content is loaded quickly
-- [ ] Have a clear picture of the abilities and shortfalls of the website owner
+- [x] Have a clear picture of the abilities and shortfalls of the website owner